 Items for sale ( available at the venue ).

-Om T shirts.
+Om T shirts. & Holi T shirts.

 We have assorted colors (violet, green, pink, yellow, red, chrome, light green, sky blue) in 100 gram bags.
 Corn starch, permissible cosmetic grade dyes, & fragrance.
 Will not harm grass.
 If a large crowd throws the colors on grass, blow the grass with a leaf blower, & turn on the sprinkler system.
 Least likely to stain hair and clothes if maximum amount is shaken out dry before showering or washing.

-Do not throw powders directly into anyone’s face.
 Sprinkle or stroke them on with finger tips.
 Anyone with breathing issues should stay away from the thick of the dust, wear a dust mask, or avoid all together.
 Even for those without breathing issues eye wear and dust protection is never a bad idea.
 Wherever children are present, adults should monitor, as the children can get overexcited and throw into each other faces.